-What Can a Handyman Do in Huntersville, North Carolina?
+What Can a Handyman Do Without a License in Huntersville, North Carolina?

 In Huntersville (Mecklenburg County), most “handyman” work can be done without a North Carolina general contractor license as long as each job stays under the state’s general-contractor threshold (generally $40,000 or less per project for building).
 However, trade work (electrical, plumbing, HVAC/fuel gas) is separately licensed at the state level and usually cannot be performed for pay without the appropriate trade license—even if the overall job is small.
 Permits may still be required for many common repairs and replacements through the local building inspections department.